-Maged Shenouda, R.Ph, MBA, has been our director since November 2015.
+Maged Shenouda, R.Ph, MBA, Maged Shenouda, R.Ph, MBA, has been our director since November 2015.
 Mr. Shenouda is also a member of the Audit Committee and Compensation Committee, and is Chairman of the Corporate Governance and Nominating Committee.
 Mr. Shenouda has over 25 years of biotechnology and equity research experience.
-Mr. Shenouda is currently the Chief Financial Officer of AzurRx Biopharma where he also serves as a Director.
+Mr. Shenouda is currently the Chief Financial Officer of AzurRx Biopharma where he also serves as a serves as a Director.
 Prior to this Mr. Shenouda was the Head of Business Development and Licensing at Retrophin, Inc. from January 2014 to November 2014.
-From January 2012 to September 2013, Mr. Shenouda was the managing Director, Head of East Coast Operations, at Blueprint Life Science Group.
 Prior to that, he spent the bulk of his career as an equity analyst.
-From June 2010 to November 2011, Mr. Shenouda was the Managing Director, Senior Biotechnology Analyst, at Stifel Nicolaus.
-He also held senior level positions at UBS and JP Morgan, covering a broad range of small and large capitalization biotechnology companies.
+He has held senior level positions at UBS, JP Morgan and Stifel Nicolaus, covering a broad range of small and large capitalization biotechnology companies.
 Mr. Shenouda started his sell-side equity research career at Citigroup and Bear Stearns where his coverage universe focused on U.S and European pharmaceutical companies.
 Before entering Wall Street, he was a management consultant with PricewaterhouseCoopers Pharmaceutical Consulting practice and also spent time in pharmaceutical sales, having worked as a hospital representative and managed care specialist for Abbott Laboratories Pharmaceutical Products Division.
-He earned a B.S. in Pharmaceutical shering St. John's University and is a registered pharmacist in New Jersey and California.
-He also received an M.B.A from Rugers Graduate School of Management.
-That Mr. Shenouda brings over 25 years of biotechnology and equity research experience to our Board of Directors, having served in various executive-level positions over the course of his career, and that Mr. Shenouda has developed significant management and leadership skills relating to the pharmaceutical industry, led us to conclude that Mr. Shenouda should serve
+He earned a B.S. in Pharmacy from St. John's University and is a registered pharmacist in New Jersey and California.
+He also received an M.B.A from Rutgers Graduate School of Management.
+That Mr. Shenouda brings over 25 years of biotechnology and equity research experience to our Board of Directors, having served in various executive-level positions over the course of his career, and that Mr. Shenouda has developed significant management and leadership skills relating to the pharmaceutical industry, led us to conclude that Mr. Shenouda broug serves a director.